-Families communication plays a significant role in building effective communications with students.
-As families have different values and are cultural diverse it is important for administrators to reach all family origins to ensure their needs and interests are heard and met.
-A disengaged parent may experiences little or no emotional connectedness and have few expectations for their child.
-When parents a have a clear understanding of the schools expectations, it is then they begin to encourage their child with the same goals and expectations.
+Family communication plays a significant role in building effective communications with students.
+As families have different values and are culturally diverse it is important for administrators to reach all family origins to ensure their needs and interests are heard and met.
+A disengaged parent may experience little or no emotional connectedness and have few expectations for their child.
+When parents a have a clear understanding of the schools' expectations, it is then they begin to encourage their children with the same goals and expectations.

 This course, enhancing communications with families, provides participants with information on the benefits of effective communication with parents, the benefits of cultural diversity integration of students, and inclusion of students with disabilities.

 Participants will learn about the benefits of parent involvement, effective forms of parent communication strategies, personality types of parents, ways to enhance communication with parents, methods of positive contact with parents, tips to involve parents and methods of building trust with parents.
-Participants will also complete four activities that enhance communications with parents by creating a parent newsletter, designing a parent communication board, composing a parent involvement plan, and developing a 10-question parent survey.
+Participants will also complete four activities that enhance communications with parents by creating a parent newsletter, designing a parent communication board, composing a parent involvement plan and developing a 10-question parent survey.

 The goal of this training is to provide participants with the tools necessary to enhance communication skills with families.
 Parent involvement is a vital component of the school community in that parents play an important role in student achievement.
-Parents who are involved in school activities and events, children experience higher grades and assessment scores, have better attendance, have a more positive attitude and behavior, and have greater enrollment in postsecondary school.
+Children who experience higher grades and assessment scores, have better attendance, have a more positive attitude and behavior, and have a greater enrollment in postsecondary school when parents are involved in school activities and events.